Get insider access

 Compared To Other Monitors

-The LG 27GR95QE-B is a fantastic gaming monitor that combines a fast 240Hz refresh rate with the incredible picture quality of an OLED.
-It's a great choice if you want the best of both worlds regarding picture quality and a smooth gaming experience, but it has some drawbacks.
-The matte screen coating doesn't look as premium as other OLEDs, and there's some inverse ghosting with fast-moving objects.
-It's still fine if you don't need the best of the best in terms of gaming monitors, and it's better performing than the ASUS ROG Swift OLED PG27AQDM, but the Dell Alienware AW3423DWF also offers better picture quality with an ultrawide screen for only a bit higher cost.
+The LG 27GR95QE-B is an excellent gaming monitor that combines a fast 240Hz refresh rate with the incredible picture quality of an OLED.
+It's a great choice if you want the best of both worlds regarding picture quality and a smooth gaming feel, but it has some drawbacks.
+There's noticeable inverse ghosting with fast-moving objects, and colors aren't as vivid as on QD-OLEDs, so if that's important for you, then the Dell Alienware AW2725DF is a better choice.
+Even by going for the newer LG 27GS95QE-B, which has the same panel type, you get better performance with less inverse ghosting.

 See our recommendations for the best 240Hz monitors, the best 1440p gaming monitors, and the best 27-inch gaming monitors.